Did aI do that?

 Like high quality writing, code benefits from an iterative approach — including, ideally, input from an editor.
 That process is likely to reveal possibilities for improvement which ought to be thoughtfully considered for not only their benefits, but for the broader impacts of implementation.
 With LLMs, that process seems to play out a little differently…

 It’s been noted by others that successive iteration on a more complex challenge in a large code base can lead to LLM responses that seem disconnected from prior stages, even ignoring or overruling stated requirements and constraints.
+(Recent study on this phenomenon, and Alberto Fortin’s take — After months of coding with LLMs, I'm going back to using my brain.)
 As an example, while building my artist-guessing-game app, the LLM received explicit instructions detailing the method by which to reveal the artwork.
 A few iterations in, the visual reveal method had deteriorated until it no longer worked at all, despite not being referenced in the iteration conversation.

-Inspecting the AI-generated code as a good book editor might — with attention not only to every detail, but to the style and purpose of the work — is one approach (though not likely to fully resolve the context-for-current-reasoning-iteration issue).
-Taking that angle, I found that the LLM’s approach was not consistent in a way that allowed me to fluidly switch context between my perspective and the LLM’s, generating more overhead than I’d encounter if working with a familiar colleague.
+Inspecting the AI-generated code as a good book editor might — with attention not only to every detail, but to the style and purpose of the work — is one approach, though unlikely to resolve the issue of each reasoning iteration ultimately having insufficient context.
+Another difficultly in taking on such an editorial role is that the LLM’s approach isn’t necessarily consistent across iterations.

 Postscript

 To be clear, I’m referring to working on new (toy) apps or scoped tasks.
 As a counterpoint, Jess Frazelle of Zoo noted that, using Graphite, their coding assistant learned both Zoo’s custom programming language and mechanical engineering principles.
-That demonstrates the power of domain-specific tuning — which requires significant domain-specific context, putting some brackets around the set of use cases where AI coding tools (currently) do their best work.
+Such domain-tuned performance requires significant domain-specific context, though, putting some brackets around the set of use cases where AI coding tools (currently) do their best work.

-Going back to the point about reviewing the details of LLM-generated code as an editor might — the overhead of context-switching to figure out where the LLM is going with its solution on each pass is significant for anything other than the simplest tasks.
+Going back to the point about reviewing the details of LLM-generated code as an editor might — the overhead of gauging where the LLM is going with its solution on each pass is significant for anything other than the simplest tasks.
 That’s one key con.
 The main pro is that its responses are fast.
 Do those things balance out?
 Possibly.

 A more subtle con, though, is that it becomes tempting to replace careful review with the move-fast-break-things approach: hope for the best, accept the LLM’s code, and feed error messages back to the LLM to resolve successively.
 Although… whether that’s a con may not be so cut and dry.
 After all, vibe coding is a thing.